Air Freight Packaging Requirements – Introduction

 Packaging Material – A repetition

 Most of the aircraft have temperature regulations in place.
-It is your responsibility to use a packaging that is well insulated to avoid any temperature influenced damage.
+It is your responsibility to use a packaging that is well insulated to avoid any damage resulting from temperature temperature fluctuation.
 If the content is to be protected from frost, an extra label to the effect should be affixed to the outside of the shipment

 Waterproofing is not a must, However, precautionary measures are never a bad decision.
 If the content cannot be damaged by moisture or by water, no extra steps are needed.